-We laugh at this because it’s so clearly ridiculous.
+We laugh at this because it’s so ridiculous.
 Yet, how often do we find ourselves hesitating when it comes to making a request or asking for something?
 In your freelancing business as well as your personal life, you must avoid giving in to this kind of hesitation and fear and instead embrace opportunities to go after what you want.

-Don’t Be Afraid to Ask For Help From Your Network
+Don’t Be Afraid To Ask For Help From Your Network

-Networking is how you will find new clients, learn about new opportunities, connect with a mentor and possibly even find your next job.
+Networking is how you will find new clients, learn about new opportunities, connect with a mentor, and possibly even find your next job.
 It’s also one of the best ways to get referrals.
 When someone in your network recommends you to someone else, they are putting their reputation on the line so they will only recommend people they know and trust.

 This makes the leads that come from your network much more qualified than any other type of lead.
 But networking can feel awkward and forced if you don’t put some thought into it first.

 Here are some tips for building and maintaining your network: